 The use of fire by Native Americans to promote certain tree crops has been supported by a number of studies (Abrams & Nowacki, 2008; Delcourt & Delcourt, 1998; Delcourt, Delcourt, Ison, Sharp, & Gremillion, 1998).
-Over 50 woody species have been used for food by Native Americans in eastern North America.
+Over 50 woody species have a tradition of use for food by Native Americans in eastern North America.
 The main tree crops include Oaks (Quercus spp.), Hickories (Carya spp.), Chestnuts (Castanea spp.) and Walnuts (Juglans spp.) while various fruits have been employed to a lesser degree (Abrams & Nowacki, 2008).
 Many researchers long held the belief that the natives of Eastern North America (ENA) were foragers and hunters solely until the arrival of domesticated vegetables from Mexico and Central America in the last thousand years.
 Evidence now points to ENA as a center of plant domestication as well (Nordhaus, 2006).
-Similarly recent evidence out of the Pacific Northwest points to the cultivation of tree crops by first nation’s people as well (N. Turner, 2011; N. J. Turner, Lepofsky, & Deur, 2013).
+Similarly, evidence out of the Pacific Northwest points to the cultivation of tree crops by first nation’s people as well (N. Turner, 2011; N. J. Turner, Lepofsky, & Deur, 2013).

 Regarding vegetables there is some confusion as to the potential simultaneous domestication of a type of squash (Cucurbita pepo) both in Central America and ENA.
 The natives of ENA are also believed to possibly have domesticated a type of Lambsquarters (Chenopodium berlandieri), Sunflower (Helianthus annuus), and Sumpweed (Iva annua).
 Indigenous tribes may also have cultivated types of Knotweed (Polygonum erectum), Maygrass (Phalaris caroliniana) and Barley (Hordeum pusillum) as well (B. D. Smith, 1989).